 - Explore internship opportunities

-The NSU Honors Program works with every major.
-For more information about how to complete the Honors Program with your major, contact Dr. Erin Fouberg or the faculty member who represents your program:
+The Honors Program fits with every major.
+For more information about how to complete the Honors Program with your major, contact Honors Director Dr. Kristi Bockorny or the faculty member who represents your program:

 Graduating in honoribus